MAHGIC: A Model Adapter for the Halo-Galaxy Inter-Connection: Introduction

-The interpretability of the model developed in Paper-I allows one to use both hydrodynamic simulations and observations to motivate and train the model.
+{\revisestyle The interpretability of the model} allows one to use both hydrodynamic simulations and observations to motivate and train the model.
 Depending on the training set, the model can be applied in two different ways.
 First, if the model is trained by a hydrodynamic simulation, or by a set of simulations implementing the same set of physical processes, one can apply it to another, generally much larger, dark-matter-only (DMO) simulation to generate a copy using the dark matter halo population in the DMO simulation.
 This is an important application, because full hydrodynamic simulations are usually run with relatively small box size.
 Such simulations may be sufficient to model galaxy formation in individual halos, but may not be able to provide a fair sample of the universe owing to the cosmic variance associated with the small simulation volume \citep[see, e.g.,][]{somervilleCosmicVarianceGreat2004,mosterCOSMICVARIANCECOOKBOOK2011, chenELUCIDVICosmic2019,mengMeasuringGalaxyAbundance2020}.
 The copy made by the trained model combines the advantages of these two types of simulations, producing a much larger sample statistically equivalent to the training set but with a much reduced cosmic variance.
 Second, if observational data are used to constrain the model, the architecture learned from hydrodynamic simulations can be used for the model design, so that model parameters inferred from observations can be interpreted in terms of physical processes.
 For example, the mapping from halos to galaxies obtained from observational data can be used to reveal halo properties that are the most important in determining a given set of properties of the galaxy population.
-The model inferred from the data can also be compared directly with that trained by the hydrodynamic simulation to test the assumptions made in the simulation.
+The model inferred from the data can also be compared directly with that trained by the hydrodynamic simulation to test the assumptions made in the simulation. {\revisestyle Another potential application, which is beyond the scope of this paper, is to use the constrained halo-galaxy relation (the constrained galaxy bias model) to populate large-box simulations to test precision cosmology.}